 Learn more: Peter Lynch: Invest in What You Know

 Michael Burry’s Obsession

-If you’ve read the book or seen the movie called The Big Short you probably recognize the name Michael Burry.
+If you’ve read the book or seen the movie called The Big Short, you probably recognize the name Michael Burry.
 He was one of the first people to recognize the famous bubble that occurred in the U.S. housing market in the mid-2000 period.
-And he made an enormous amount of money by betting that the housing market would collapse.
-He did so by using a complicated derivative instrument called a credit-default swap.
+Seeing the opportunity, he made an enormous amount of money by betting that the housing market would collapse.
+He succeeded by using a complicated derivative instrument called a credit-default swap.
 Although Burry is most famous for that trade, a big part of his financial success can be traced to his investments in small-cap stocks.

 In a November 1997 post on the Silicon Investor website, Burry wrote,

 … That they are growing sales when other shoe companies are floundering is a testament to me of the sublime power of the Saucony brand.
 To be growing sales at a 24% clip, have a tiny PSR or price-to-sales ratio, and be a net-net, this has to be a stock value investors would love.
 The only problem is management, but they seem to be doing a better job, and I like the way they are refocusing.

 Burry bought the stock for around $5 a share when its market cap was $31 million.
 But the company was worth at least $37 million based on its net working capital alone.
 Hyde Athletic eventually changed its name to Saucony, its most popular brand, which today has a rabid following among runners.
 Burry says he made a 50 percent return on this small-cap investment.